wallarm/product-documentation/docs/latest/updating-migrating/older-versions/nginx-modules.md

 ## Step 1: Inform Wallarm technical support that you are upgrading filtering node modules

-Inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating filtering node modules up to 4.0 and ask to enable new IP lists logic for your Wallarm account.
+Inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating filtering node modules up to the latest version and ask to enable new IP lists logic for your Wallarm account.
 When new IP lists logic is enabled, please open Wallarm Console and ensure that the section [**IP lists**](../../user-guides/ip-lists/overview.md) is available.

 ## Step 2: Disable the Active threat verification module (if upgrading node 2.16 or lower)